Iron & Energy

 Hepcidin — the liver-produced iron-regulatory hormone — rises 6–8 hours after an iron dose and degrades ferroportin on enterocytes for approximately 24 hours (Moretti et al. 2015).
 During this window, iron trapped in enterocytes is lost when cells shed into the intestinal lumen after their 3–5 day lifecycle.

-Ferrous sulfate's high elemental dose (65 mg) triggers a strong hepcidin response, making a second same-day dose largely futile (Stoffel et al. 2017 — absorption dropped to 35–45% of first-dose efficiency).
+Ferrous sulfate's higher elemental dose (42 mg at the same pill weight) triggers a stronger hepcidin response, making a second same-day dose largely futile (Stoffel et al. 2017 — absorption dropped to 35–45% of first-dose efficiency).
 Bisglycinate's lower elemental dose (25–36 mg) triggers a proportionally smaller hepcidin response while still delivering equivalent or superior absorbed iron — leaving a clearer window for the next day's dose.

 Conclusion